Slingshot-Systems/rv-path-converter/README.md

 ### Path conversion with Flow Production Tracking integration

-This package doesn't work in conjunction with the `Flow Production Tracking` integration package, which annnoying checks if the path is empty on the disk via `commands.existingFilesInSequence` _before_ the `incoming-source-path` event is even triggered:
+This package doesn't work in conjunction with the `Flow Production Tracking` integration package, which annnoyingly checks if the path is empty on the disk via `commands.existingFilesInSequence` _before_ the `incoming-source-path` event is even triggered:

 ##### shotgrid_fields.mu